sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

  0 &  5 & 0 \\
 \end{bmatrix}$.

+For example you can obtain the above with the following Julia code:

+    ReLU(x) = max(0,x)
+    x = [1 1 2 1 1;
+         3 1 4 1 1;
+         1 3 1 2 2;
+         1 2 1 1 1;
+         1 1 2 1 1]
+    w = [ 1 -2  0;
+          1  0  1;
+         -1  1  0]
+    (xr,xc) = size(x)
+    (wr,wc) = size(w)
+    z = [sum(x[r:r+wr-1,c:c+wc-1] .* w) for c in 1:xc-wc+1 for r in 1:xr-wr+1] # Julia is column mayor
+    u = ReLU.(z)
+    final = reshape(u, 1:xr-wr+1, 1:xc-wc+1)

-You can notice that we obtain a dimensionality reduction applying the filter, that depends on the dimension of the filter and the stride (sliding step).
-In order to avoid this a padding of zeros can be applied to the image in order to keep the same dimensions in the output (in the above example a padding of one zeros on both sides - and both dimensions - would suffice).
+You can notice that, applying the filter, we obtain a dimensionality reduction.
+This reduction depends on both the dimension of the filter and the stride (sliding step).
+In order to avoid this, a padding of one or more zeros can be applied to the image in order to keep the same dimensions in the output (in the above example a padding of one zeros on both sides - and both dimensions - would suffice).

 Because the weight of the filters are the same, it doesn't really matter where the object is learned, in which part of the image.
 The lecture explains this with a mushroom example: ff the mushroom is in a different place, in a feed-forward neural network the weight matrix parameters at that location need to learn to recognize the mushroom anew.
 With convolutional layers, we have translational invariance as the same filter is passed over the entire image.
-Therefore, it will detect the mushroom regardless of location.
+Therefore, it will detect the mushroom regardless of its location.

 Still, it is often convenient to operate some **data augmentation** to the training set, that is to add slightly modified images (rotated, mirrored..) in order to improve this translational invariance.

-An further way  to improve translational invariance, but also have some dimensionality reduction, it called **pooling** and is adding a layer with a filter whose output is the max of the corresponding area in the input.
+A further way  to improve translational invariance, but also have some dimensionality reduction, it called **pooling** and is adding a layer with a filter whose output is the `max` of the corresponding area in the input.
 Note that this layer would have no weights!
 With pooling we contribute to start separating what is in the image from where it is in the image, that is pooling does a fine-scale, local translational invariance, while convolution does more a large-scale one.

 Keeping the output of the above example as input, a pooling layer with a $2 \times 2$ filter and a stride of 1 would result in $\begin{bmatrix}